CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 An event source is the entity that publishes events, and a Lambda function is the custom code that processes the events.
 Event source mapping maps an event source to a Lambda function.
 It enables automatic invocation of your Lambda function when events occur.

+## Lambda deployment
+If you're using the AWS Lambda compute platform, you must choose one of the following deployment configuration types to specify how traffic is shifted from the original AWS Lambda function version to the new AWS Lambda function version:

+-Canary: Traffic is shifted in two increments.
+You can choose from predefined canary options that specify the percentage of traffic shifted to your updated Lambda function version in the first increment and the interval, in minutes, before the remaining traffic is shifted in the second increment.
+-Linear: Traffic is shifted in equal increments with an equal number of minutes between each increment.
+You can choose from predefined linear options that specify the percentage of traffic shifted in each increment and the number of minutes between each increment.
+-All-at-once: All traffic is shifted from the original Lambda function to the updated Lambda function version at once.

+## Lambda@Edge
+Lets you run Lambda functions to customize content that CloudFront delivers, executing the functions in AWS locations closer to the viewer.
+The functions run in response to CloudFront events, without provisioning or managing servers.

 # Disaster Recovery
 ## Overview
 Need to define two terms: